 Letter of Admission

-admission.
-Admission to a degree or certificate-granting program is
+Admission to a graduate degree or certificate-granting program is

 NOTE: Although academic departments must give approval before an admission offer is made, only CMU Applications Processing has the authority to admit

-graduate students.
-A letter of admission is valid for one year.
-If a
+NOTE: A Letter of Admission is valid for one year.
+If the

 student does not register for classes within one year after being

 admitted for graduate study, the student is required to reapply for graduate admission, and graduate admission is not guaranteed that following year.

 Students have one year to enroll in

-graduate course work after being admitted into the College of Graduate
+graduate course work after being admitted into the Graduate

-Studies, or their file becomes inactive and they can no longer register for classes.
-For additional information on admission status, see duration of admission status.
+Studies or their file becomes inactive and they can no longer register for classes.